|

 QUOTA PRIORITY - FIRST COME, FIRST SERVED

 However, everything in the entry must be in proper order.
-I.e., Entry and Entry Summary with duty check attached in proper form.
-No clerical errors etc. It is called TIME-OF-FILING: When CF7501 is filed in the proper international shipping form.
+I.e., Entry and Entry Summary with duty check attached in appropriate form.
+No clerical errors, etc. It is called TIME-OF-FILING: When CF7501 is filed in the proper international shipping form.

 There are cases when the import quota opens and closes in one minute.
-It officially opened at 12 noon Eastern Standard time on the designated effective date.
+It officially opened at noon Eastern Standard Time on the designated effective date.
 See the example:

 The import Quota for internationally shipping Chinese t-shirt import is 1,000,000 t-shirts.